rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 itself, then writes the single statement for the current node.
 Needs to return some kind of indicator as to the nature of it's child calls; ie whether or not it needs to use a register or something.

+The switch block for the current level looks like the following:
+- If the node is an IDENT, do nothing; somehow indicate to the higher levels that this level did not use a register.

+- If the node is a TYPEID, check to see if there is an assigment.
+If there is, treat it as a normal assignment would be treated, since the value was declared at the beginning of the block.

+- If the node is an "=", recur on both children.
+The left hand side must have the LVAL attribute, which should only occur on identifiers.
+These can be simple identifiers or the result of the INDEX and ARROW operators.

+  Ideally, the RHS will either be a constant or a VREG, which makes emitting the result easier.

+- If the node is a CALL, recur on the parameters.
+Assign the result of the call to a register.

+- If the node is an ARROW, recur on the LHS.
+Ideally, the LHS should not be in a register if it is a simple identifier, but that can be done later.

+  The RHS' name is componded with the name of the structure type followed by two colons

+- If the node is an INDEX, recur on the LHS.
+Ideally, the LHS should not be in a register if it is a simple identifier, but that can be done later.

+  The LHS, so far as I can tell, can only be an identifier or a structure field, or maybe an allocator call.
+Allocator calls are weird but easy since their result belongs in a VREG.

+  If the array name is retrieved from a structure or alloc, it will be stored in a VREG.
+The array index will be a constant or VREG and will be multiplied by the typesize of the array.

+- If the node is an ALLOC, emit a call to "malloc".

+  If the memory to be allocated is for a structure, the argument to malloc is "sizeof struct _ident_".

+  If it is for a string, the argument is simply _n_, where _n_ is the value of the second child in the astree.

+  If it is for an array, the argument is _x_ * _y_, where _x_ is the value of the second child in the astree, and _y_ is the typesize of the array.

 ## 2 Pseudocode
 ```